agustinnb/Data-Science/README.md

 ## Decision Trees
 #### Scikit-Learn
 ##### Qualification
-I added a model that predicts the quality of a wine based on features such as citric acid and residual sugar
+** Added a model that predicts the quality of a wine based on features such as citric acid and residual sugar
 ##### Forecasting
-Added a model that predicts next price variation of XAU-USD (By Day)
+** Added a model that predicts next price variation of XAU-USD (By Day)

 ## Linear Regression
 #### PySpark
-Added a model that predicts data scientist salaries
+** Added a model that predicts data scientist salaries
 #### Scikit-Learn
-Added a model that predicts california house prices
+** Added a model that predicts california house prices

 ## Binary Classification
 #### Scikit-Learn
-Added a simple model to try to predict and classify smokers and non-smokers
+** Added a simple model to try to predict and classify smokers and non-smokers
 #### PySpark
-Added model that predicts heart disease
+** Added model that predicts heart disease

 ## NLP
 #### Tensorflow-keras